Do you want to show the current taxonomy title, title, URL, and more on your taxonomy archive pages in WordPress?

-In this article, we will show you how to easily display the current taxonomy title, URL, and more in WordPress.
+In this article, we will show you how you can help users understand their location in your website hierarchy by displaying the current taxonomy title, URL, and more in WordPress.

 Creating Taxonomy Archive Templates in WordPress Themes